How Wholesalers Use YCharts to Help Identify Tax Loss Harvesting Opportunities

 Starting in the Fund Screener, add filters to narrow the universe of funds and create a targeted list of securities you could replace.

-In the example below, filters were applied for Large Growth funds with $2 billion or more in total AUM, and a Brokerage Availability filter (Morgan Stanley Select UMA in this example) for an even more targeted approach.
+In the example below, filters were applied for Large Value funds with $2 billion or more in total AUM.
+For an even more targeted approach, you can use the Brokerage Availability filter to narrow the selection of funds down to their availability at certain firms (Morgan Stanley Select UMA in this example).

 Next, add financial metrics of interest to provide a holistic view of the funds’ historical performance.
-Here, the Screener utilizes Total Assets Under Management, year-to-date Fund Levels Flows, and Price Returns, which excludes dividends and distributions, for the Year-to-Date, 6-Month, and 1-Year periods.
+Here, the Screener utilizes Total Assets Under Management, year-to-date Fund Levels Flows, and Price Returns, which exclude dividends and distributions for the Year-to-Date, 6-Month, and 1-Year periods.

-Based on the Screener results (as of writing), Morgan Stanley Inst Growth I (MSEQX) is primed for replacement due to its significant outflows of over $1.2B as well as poor 6-month, YTD, and 1-year price returns.
+Based on the Screener results (as of writing), Federated Hermes Strategic Value Div IS (SVAIX) is primed for replacement with over $900M in outflows this year, poor YTD returns, and unattractive tax efficiency.
 As a current loss leader, replacing this fund could potentially benefit an advisor’s clients by limiting their tax liabilities down the line.

 Visually Communicate The Tax Loss Harvesting Opportunity to Your Client